Skinner Steps Out

 Skinner Steps Out is a 1929 American comedy film directed by William James Craft and written by Albert DeMond and Matt Taylor.
-The film is based on Skinner's Dress Suit by Henry Irving Dodge.
 It stars Glenn Tryon, Merna Kennedy, E. J. Ratcliffe, Burr McIntosh, Lloyd Whitlock and William Welsh.
+The film is based on Skinner's Dress Suit by Henry Irving Dodge which originally featured in serialised form in the Saturday Evening Post before it was subsequently published as a novel in 1916.

-The film was released on November 24, 1929, by Universal Pictures.
+It was released on November 24, 1929, by Universal Pictures.

+This film was the third filmed adaption of Dodge's novel, earlier versions included a 1917 short starring Harry Beaumont by Essanay Studios; and Skinner's Dress Suit (1926), which starred Reginald Denny and Laura La Plante.